 Here you can learn more about the processes involved with uncontested divorce in Scottsdale.

 Step 1.
 The Petitioner or person responsible for filing the divorce court case decides:

-- How do I want to legally end this relationship?
+How do I want to legally end this relationship?
+The choices are:

 - Legal Separation.